camunda/camunda-docs/docs/apis-tools/grpc.md

 ### `UpdateJobTimeout` RPC

-Updates the deadline of a job using the timeout (in ms) provided.
+Updates the deadline of a job using the timeout (in milliseconds) provided.
 This can be used for extending or shortening the job deadline.
+The new deadline will be calculated from the current time, adding the timeout provided.

 #### Input: `UpdateJobTimeoutRequest`